 Do not support the captive dolphin industry

 One of the most typical tours to take from Puerto Vallarta is to Marieta Islands to see Hidden Beach and swim with the dolphins.
 Don’t.
 Just don’t.
 In my trip, I tried by all means to find a tour operator that would not include dolphin swimming as part of their tours to Marieta Islands.
 I failed.
-What is more, almost everyone I asked, at the hotel and in town, thought I was short of an insane hippie woman, why would I think swimming with dolphins was wrong?
+What is more, almost everyone I asked, at the hotel and in town, thought I was sort of an insane hippie woman, why would I think swimming with dolphins was wrong?
 Instead of me trying to explain this to you, here is a fine article related to the time when Mexico hosted the travel Bloggers Exchange meeting.

 Most vocal travel bloggers refused to attend and threatened to boycott the meeting if the dolphin tours in Cancun were part of the program.
 Again, they were not crazy.
 It is simple.
 Dolphins are captured and kept in captivity for you to be able to pat or ride them.
 They are trained and kept separate for the rest of their lives.
 They no longer have freedom and their whole day is spent with tourists.
 Dolphins are wild intelligent animals and they are not the tamed silly smiley creatures they are made to look.
 You should not patronise this any further.